okhiroyuki/cordova-plugin-nfc/README.md

 The tag contents are platform dependent.

-`id` and `techTypes` may be included when scanning a tag on Android.  `serialNumber` may be included on BlackBerry 7.

 `id` and `serialNumber` are different names for the same value.  `id` is typically displayed as a hex string `nfc.bytesToHexString(tag.id)`.

-Windows, Windows Phone 8, and BlackBerry 10 read the NDEF information from a tag, but do not have access to the tag id or other meta data like capacity, read-only status or tag technologies.

 Assuming the following NDEF message is written to a tag, it will produce the following events when read.